Barley Flour Benefits

 - In a medium-sized bowl, cream together softened butter and brown sugar with a handheld mixer for several minutes until the butter and sugar mixture has turned lighter in colour and is smooth and fluffy looking.

-- Incorporate one room temperature egg, one egg yolk and vanilla extract.
+- Incorporate one room temperature egg, egg yolks and vanilla extract.

 - Add the dry ingredients to the wet ingredients and stir until just combined.